 Kasie works directly with students who continuous inspire her with their passion for serving their communities.
 Her love for education led Kasie to teach 6th & 7th grade STEM and 8th grade choir in her hometown in Hawaii.
 She earned her Bachelor of Art degrees (Film & Media and Political Science) from Southern Methodist University.
 She also received her Master of Education degree from Johns Hopkins University.

 Intern origins: At the start of her career, Kasie interned for a modeling and talent agency, an estate planning law firm, and finally at the Superintendent at the Hawaii Department of Education where she wrote memos and completed policy research.

-Alex manages the alumni program, connecting C2C interns with full-time staff opportunities on Capitol Hill.
-She also supports development, operations, and communications.
-Her love for American Sign Language and the Deaf community led Alex to attend graduate school at Gallaudet University, a college designed for the Deaf.
+Alex is helping empower the next generation of public servants by actively supporting C2C’s fundraising, operations, and alumni activities.
+Her love for American Sign Language and the Deaf community led Alex to attend graduate school at Gallaudet University, a college designed for the Deaf and hard-of-hearing.
 There, she earned her Master of Public Administration, while also attending American University for her Graduate Certificate in Women, Policy, and Political Leadership.
-Prior to that, she received her business degree from Texas A&M University.
+Prior to that, she received her business management degree from Texas A&M University.